NeseOSCorp/nesestrap/README.md

 ## Code

-Bloxstrap uses the [WPF UI](https://github.com/lepoco/wpfui) library for the user interface design.
+NeseStrap uses the [WPF UI](https://github.com/lepoco/wpfui) library for the user interface design.
 We currently use and maintain our own fork of WPF UI at [bloxstraplabs/wpfui](https://github.com/bloxstraplabs/wpfui).

 [shield-repo-license]:  https://img.shields.io/github/license/bloxstraplabs/bloxstrap